SimCoderYoutube/UberClone/README.md

 7 - Distance Between Driver and Pickup Location<br />
 8 - Cancel Uber Request<br />

-▷ If you have any question please ask, I'll try to answer to every question and even look at your code if that is necessary
+▷ If you have any question please ask, I'll try to answer to every question and even look at your code if that is necessary.

+P.S: If ou're going to download the full project please use your on firebase API, the one in the project will NOT be mantained and the app may not work.